José Núñez de Cáceres: Later years

 In April 1823, Núñez de Cáceres emigrated with his family to Venezuela, where they settled in Maracaibo.
 In 1824, he began working as a printer in Caracas.
 Later, he founded several newspapers critical of Gran Colombia: El Constitucional Caraqueño (1824-1825), El Cometa (1824-1826) and El Cometa Extraordinario (1826-1827).
 In addition, the last issues of El Venezolano were also written by him (1823-1824).
 He also joined the movement of La Cosiata, which rebelled against Gran Colombia.
-On May 5, 1826, when Caracas decided to take part in the revolution of José Antonio Páez, José Núñez de Cáceres and Pedro Pablo Diaz were chosen to advise Páez.
+On May 5, 1826, when Caracas decided to take part in the revolution of José Antonio Páez, a leader of the Venezuelan War of Independence, José Núñez de Cáceres and Pedro Pablo Diaz were chosen to advise Páez.
 In 1827, Páez made de Cáceres his secretary and advisor.
 Because of de Cáceres' position in the government of Venezuela, he was able to promote the breakup of Venezuela from Gran Colombia.
 However, this caused him to be imprisoned in Maracaibo for a short period of time.
 Bolivar took de Cáceres away from Caracas and suggested that he become the president of the Superior Court of Cumaná, but de Cáceres rejected the proposition and decided to move to Mexico with his family.

 José Núñez de Cáceres arrived in Mexico in April 1827.
 Initially, they settled in Puebla, but then changed their residence to Ciudad Victoria, in Tamaulipas.
 In the early years, he practiced law.
 In 1830, he obtained the office of prosecutor of the supreme court and in 1833 become a senator of Tamaulipas and a member of the Mexican Confederation Congress, and was recognized as a Distinguished Citizen of Tamaulipas.

 He served with General Moctezuma at the Pozo de los Carmelos and endorsed his agenda.
 In 1834, he became treasurer of Public Finance, although he continued to serve as a lawyer.

 By 1844, he had become seriously ill, and the State Government and the Departmental Board of Tamaulipas gave him a pension to alleviate his struggles.
 He died in Ciudad Victoria, Tamaulipas, on September 11, 1846.
 His remains rest in the National Pantheon of the Dominican Republic in Santo Domingo.